eleni-chr/NMJ-MN-image-analysis-toolkit/README.md

 ## B.	MOTOR NEURON IHC IMAGE ANALYSIS

-BACKGROUND:
-- *There are two types of images:* Four-channel images are those stained for DAPI, ChAT, TDP-43, p62; Three-channel images are those stained for DAPI, ChAT, DYNC1H1.
+BACKGROUND: There are two types of images: Four-channel images are those stained for DAPI, ChAT, TDP-43, p62; Three-channel images are those stained for DAPI, ChAT, DYNC1H1.

-NOTE:
-*For the MATLAB functions to work:* The confocal images must be in individual folders (one folder per image/stack) and the folder name must have the following format: E.g., "FCD7-2_L3_LEFT", or "FC5-28_L4_RIGHT" or "FCD12-1_L5_LEFT_1" or FCD8-25_L6_RIGHT_1" (i.e., "animalID_lumbarSegment_VentralHornSide_ImageNumber", where ImageNumber is optional).
+NOTE: For the MATLAB functions to work, the confocal images must be in individual folders (one folder per image/stack) and the folder name must have the following format: E.g., "FCD7-2_L3_LEFT", or "FC5-28_L4_RIGHT" or "FCD12-1_L5_LEFT_1" or FCD8-25_L6_RIGHT_1" (i.e., "animalID_lumbarSegment_VentralHornSide_ImageNumber", where ImageNumber is optional).

 WORKFLOW INSTRUCTIONS:
 1. **For four-channel images:** Load the images (these are z-stacks) into ImageJ, and for each one, run the ImageJ macro **SC_IHC_prep.ijm**.
 This macro does the following in this order: 1) Sets the scale.
 2) Defines the colours of each colour channel and saves the RGB stack.
 3) Splits the colour channels and saves each channel stack individually.
 4) Creates a maximum projection image of each coloured stack and saves these in TIFF format.
 5) Converts each maximum projection image to greyscale, and saves these in TIFF format.